aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 ![](pictures/arch.png)

+## License
+This code in this project is licensed under the MIT-0 License.
+See the [LICENSE](LICENSE) file for details.
+This project also uses [Pandoc](https://pandoc.org), which is licensed under the GNU General Public License (GPL) version 2.
+You can find the full text of the GPL v2 license at [GNU’s GPL v2 page](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

 ## Assumptions
 This workflow assumes the following:
 * You are uploading a .docx file
 * You would like a .docx file as your final output
 * You are using Bedrock models located in us-east-1.
-If not, change the region in the _processor.py_ file.
+If not, change the region in the _processor.py_ file
 * Your document uses header formatting (H1 for the document title, H2 for subsection titles, etc.)

 ## Deploying the Solution